Greater Streets — Los Angeles Squares, or When is a Square Not a Square?

 IMG_6338.jpg

 These signs usually but not always honor an individual.
 Many but not all are memorials.
 The process for their creation involves a city council member introducing a motion, the approval of the city council, and the installation of a sign by the Department of Transportation.
+They are almost never rejected.
+In fact, I’ve found only one incidence of that happening — with the proposed David Geffen Square — proposed in 2016, met with protests, and quietly left to expire in 2918.
 All of this is recorded by the Los Angeles City Clerk and yet, despite my best (if admittedly meager) efforts, I’ve thus far been unsuccessful in locating or verifying the existence of any sort of master list of these “squares.”
 I have, though, attempted to map them.
 I’m sure that I’ve left off a good many; When I wondered which one I’d use in the image for this piece, I walked 100 meters from my door and spied one that until forgotten about.
 If I’d walked another 100 meters, I’d probably have spied another.
 Obviously, I’d love to add any omissions of which I’m sure there are many.
 Just leave a comment.

 Although once uncommon, since about 2000, they’ve begun to spring up like mushrooms after the rain.
 Although they often honor noteworthy individuals and police killed in the line of duty, I’m not entirely sure exactly what purpose, if any, they’re meant to serve.
 Take the case of Fletcher Square in the Glassell Park neighborhood.
 Fletcher Square is the pleasant-sounding name for a particularly unpleasant intersection flanked by fast-food chains, automobile maintenance businesses, and parking lots.
 If designating it “Fletcher Square” was an attempt to create some sense of space, I can’t help but think that it’s been no more successful in doing so than bestowing the name “Premier Plaza,” on of the “square’s” strip malls.
 I’ve never heard anyone refer to “Fletcher Square” in conversation and I reckon no one would know what I was talking about if I mentioned it in conversation.
 A search online turned up listings for a nearby Goodwill but that’s about it… and even with its new name, it’s still an unpleasant intersection that most go out of their way to avoid, not visit.

 All have another thing in common — they are off limits to automobiles.
 Los Angeles’s squares, too, started out that way.
-The first of these “squares” to be so designated is Pershing Square, which in 1918 was renamed in honor of Missourian John Joseph “Black Jack” Pershing.
-Before then it had been known by several names including Plaza Abaja, St. Vincent’s Park, 6th Street, and at the time of its designation as Pershing Square, Central Park — all of which suggest its status as the traditional public space it remains today — even with its current regrettable 1993 postmodern makeover.
+When the Pueblo de Los Ángeles was founded in 1781, at its center was a square – the aptly named Plaza de Los Ángeles.
+The course of the Los Angeles River changed during the flood of 1815 and the “plaza nueva” was designated at the present-day site of Los Angeles Plaza Park in 1818.
+The second public square, La Plaza Abaja, was designated by Mayor José Cristóbal Aguilar in 1866.
+In 1918, it was renamed Pershing Square in honor of Missourian John Joseph “Black Jack” Pershing.
+Before then it had been known by several names including St. Vincent’s Park, 6th Street, and at the time of its designation as Pershing Square, Central Park — all of which suggest its status as the traditional public space it remains today — even with its current regrettable 1993 postmodern makeover.

-57 years passed before the dedication of another square.
-In 1974, in an effort to revitalize downtown, a Stanton & Stockwell-designed retail complex known as the Los Angeles Mall, opened to the public.
-Atop the partially subterranean mall is a small park and Joseph Young‘s loathed and loved Triforium sculpture.
-The block which contains them was designated Fletcher Bowron Square, after Los Angles’s 35th mayor.
+It was followed by the dedication of Morin Memorial Square in 1968 at the eastern edge of Boyle Heights.
+Fletcher Bowron Square was created in 1974 in an effort to revitalize downtown.
+The Stanton & Stockwell-designed retail complex known as the Los Angeles Mall, opened below street level.
+Atop the partially subterranean mall is a small park and Joseph Young‘s equally loathed and loved Triforium sculpture.
+The square which contains them all was named after Los Angles’s 35th mayor.
 It’s hard to imagine anyone who thinks fondly of the sunken mall (unwelcoming and perpetually seemingly half-dead) or of the “square” which is only popular with the apparently homeless — but it does somewhat resemble a traditional square.

 The same cannot be said for the third of Los Angeles’s squares, Edgar F. Magnin Square, so designated in honor of Wilshire Boulevard Temple’s then-rabbi.
 The “square” in this case was simply a block of busy Wilshire Boulevard in front of his congregation’s synagogue.
 Neither at the time of its 1980 dedication, nor in the intervening 38 years, has anyone seen fit to install bollards and chains, benches, or bicycle racks to impede automobiles from driving through this square.
 There are no fountains, clocks, statues, or trees in it.
 It is not a square, therefore, in any sense of the word.